linkdata/webserv/README.md

 * Starts listening on the address and port.
 * If user name is given, switch to that user.
 * If data directory is given, create it if needed.
+* When serving, listen for SIGINT and SIGTERM and do a controlled shutdown.

 ## Usage